AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-install-ps.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
-title: Install Workfront for Adobe Photoshop
+title: Install and open the [!DNL Adobe Workfront for Photoshop] plugin
-description: You can install the Workfront for Adobe Photoshop plugin from the Adobe Marketplace.
+description: You can install the Adobe Workfront for Photoshop plugin from the Adobe Marketplace.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: f5e9f121-a711-4b75-8564-54f29c5cfa48
 ---
-# Install [!DNL Adobe Workfront for Photoshop]
+# Install and open the [!DNL Adobe Workfront for Photoshop] plugin

-You can install the [!DNL Adobe Workfront for Adobe Photoshop] plugin from the [!DNL Adobe Marketplace].
+You can install the [!DNL Adobe Workfront for Photoshop] plugin from the [!DNL Adobe Marketplace].
 The plugin supports the following languages:

 * English
 * French